Asbestos on Navy Ships

 Due to the widespread use of asbestos on U.S. Navy ships, 33% of all mesothelioma patients today are Navy veterans or former shipyard workers.

-Veterans who developed mesothelioma after being exposed to asbestos on Navy ships may be able to pursue benefits from the U.S. Department of Veterans Affairs (VA) and take action against the companies that knowingly put them in danger.
+Veterans with mesothelioma from asbestos on ships may qualify for benefits from the U.S. Department of Veterans Affairs (VA) and compensation to cover expenses.

 Find out if a Navy ship you served on used asbestos and learn how to access top veterans resources with our Navy Ships Database.

-Due to government regulations, asbestos-based products were used aboard almost all U.S. Navy vessels between the 1930s and early 1980s.
-This meant that thousands of Navy ships contained asbestos.
+Due to government regulations, asbestos-based products were used on all U.S. Navy vessels between the 1930s and early 1980s.

 Mesothelioma Risks in U.S. Navy Veterans Video Thumbnail